View (Pages)¶

 Associated Logs¶

-Through the Logs at the bottom of the details page, you can view logs and log counts based on the current user visit for the last hour and perform keyword searches, multi-label filtering, and time sorting on these related logs.
+Through the Logs below the details page, you can view logs and log counts based on the current user's access within the last hour, and perform keyword searches, multi-label filtering, and time sorting on these related logs.

-- To view more detailed log information: You can click on the log content to jump to the corresponding log details page or click Jump to Logs to view all logs related to the host.
+- If you need to view more detailed log information: You can click on the log content to be redirected to the corresponding log details page, or click Redirect to Logs to view all logs related to that host;

-- To view more log fields or more complete log content: You can customize and adjust the maximum number of displayed rows and display columns through the associated log explorer.
+- If you need to view more log fields or complete log content: You can customize and adjust the Maximum Display Rows and Display Columns via the associated log Explorer's Display Columns.

-Note: To enhance user query experience, Guance defaults to saving user browsing settings in Logs (including "maximum number of displayed rows", "display columns") immediately so that Associated Logs remains consistent with Logs.
-However, custom adjustments made in Associated Logs are not saved after exiting the page.
+Note: To enhance the user query experience, Guance saves user browsing settings in Logs (including "Maximum Display Rows" and "Display Columns") by default to ensure consistency between Associated Logs and Logs.
+However, any custom adjustments made in Associated Logs will not be saved after exiting the page.

 Binding Views¶

-Guance supports setting bindings or deleting built-in views (user views) to the details page.
-Clicking to bind a built-in view adds a new view to the current details page.
+Guance supports binding or deleting built-in views (user views) to the details page.
+Clicking on Bind Built-in View allows you to add a new view to the current details page.

-For more details, refer to the documentation Binding Built-in Views.
+For more details, refer to the documentation Bind Built-in View.